top of page

 Upcoming program

-Project Access Training on the 2025 UNPFII
+Project Access Training at EMRIP 2025

-PA Training Flier 3.png
+PA Training Flier 2.png

 Are you an Indigenous representative looking to engage with the United Nations?
 Do you work with Indigenous Peoples and want to support them in their advocacy efforts?
 The United Nations Development Programme and Project Access Indigenous Partnership are pleased to offer a FREE self-paced introductory-level course on Indigenous Peoples at the United Nations.
 This course consists of three modules and brings together leading Indigenous experts who share their expertise on relevant multi-stakeholder forums.